Five Iconic Historic Home Styles in Texas

-When you think of Dallas, TX you probably think of towering skyscrapers, a bustling urban landscape, and probably also traffic and sprawling suburban neighborhoods.
-But you may not realize that Dallas holds within it a treasure trove of historic homes, each with its own story to tell about our city's history.
-From the ornate Victorian mansions in historic neighborhoods to the sleek mid-century ranch homes that grace the inner suburban neighborhoods, these architectural gems serve as more than just houses; they are living testaments to the city's rich heritage and cultural identity.
+When you think of home styles in Texas, you probably think of masterplanned communities of sprawling builder-grade McMansions or rolling hills with country ranch homes situated in the distance.
+But you may not realize that many cities in Texas holds within them a treasure trove of historic homes, each with its own story to tell about their city's history.
+In Dallas, for instance, we have ornate Victorian mansions, sleek mid-century modern ranch homes that rival California’s famous modernist abodes, and cozy craftsman neighborhoods that instantly transport you to a simpler time.
+These architectural gems serve as more than just houses; they are living testaments to our city's rich heritage and cultural identity.

-In this blog post, we’ll take a deep dive into four common styles of historic homes you may find on your next drive through Dallas:
+In this blog post, we’ll take a deep dive into five common historic home styles in Texas you may find on your next drive through one of our cities:

 1. Victorian (1880-1910)